 - Over 7 case studies and industry-relevant projects

-- Interactive lectures and live sessions from world-class faculty and industry leaders
+- Interactive lectures and live sessions from world-class faculty and industry leaders.

-The unprecedented growth of big data, Artificial Intelligence, and Machine Learning call for effective ways to analyse the massive amounts of data generated every day.
+The unprecedented growth of big data, Artificial Intelligence, and Machine Learning call for effective ways to analyze the massive amounts of data generated every day.
 Not just that, the reports of the analysis must be able to offer actionable takeaways to steer strategic decision making in businesses.
 A solid and well-integrated big data architecture plan not only makes the analysis possible but also brings with it a number of benefits, both in terms of time saved and the insights generated and acted upon.

 Check our other Software Engineering Courses at upGrad

 Why is becoming a Big Data architect considered a great career move?

 The growing demand for Big Data architects is just the start of it, the need is going to constantly increase.
 Professionals who have all the necessary skills in analytics are in demand.
 Over the past year, the job market is scouring for Big Data analytics.
 This is mainly because every company is now implementing data analytics, and are therefore in dire need of analytics expertise.
 Many organisations are planning to incorporate data analytics, and hire professionals who are well-versed with the skills of the technology.